This stimulating and challenging vocational course is for students who intend to study for a degree or follow a career path in Public Services.

 - Health & Social Care

-Following completion of the course, students go on to pursue a range of careers in Public Services.
+Following completion of the course, students go on to pursue a range of careers in Public Services (Protective Services).
 Students also develop a variety of transferable skills that will equip them for many forms of employment.

 This is a vocational course designed to develop both knowledge and practical skills needed in the Public Services sector.
 Over the two years, students will study the following units:

 - Behaviour and Discipline in the Uniformed Protective Services